varkmarker/Tp-linkWN722NV2/README.md

 Step 3

-$ sudo python3 driver.py
+$ sudo python3 drive.py

 Step 4

  First select the choice option as 1

+ If you run this tool in the parrot os or kali linux select the choice option as 3

 STEP 5

+  If you choose the third option at the beginnings.you do not need to do  the second option step.
+Options = [ 3 parrot or kali ]

   After the reboot select the choice option as 2

+  There is three Options will pop up
-  If you want to get the monitor command
+  1 show the command
+  2 Execute
+  3 exit

+  Show the command  options :  will show the command that  we are using in this tool to enable monitor mode.

+  Execute Option : will execute automatically enable monitor mode.

+  Exit Option : will exit from the tool.

+  press the option   1 it will show the command

-  select the choice option as 3
+  press the option  2  it will execute